myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > I asked [**ROTY BROI Passenger (ID 536)**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) whether he felt redeemed.
 He said no. He said redemption sounded too clean.
 He said he did not want to wash his past away like dirt from skin.
 He wanted to keep remembering what his hands had once helped make, so his hands would not repeat themselves while everyone praised him for being useful.
 Then he touched the armor around his chest and said, "_This is not my forgiveness.
 This is my restraint._"
 >
-> That is another fringe in theory:
+> That is another fringe in theory.
 >
-> sometimes protection is not what allows a person to fight better.
+> Sometimes protection is not what allows a person to fight better.
 >
 > Sometimes protection is what prevents a person from becoming what they were trained to become.
 >